 Formidable describes a foe you're slightly afraid of, but formative describes what formed you.
-Perhaps a formidable gymteacher scared the pants off you during your formative years in grade school, and now you're a world-class athlete.
+Perhaps a formidable gym teacher told you to get the lead out during your formative years in grade school, and now you're a world-class athlete.
 (Or a bookworm, depending on how you react to formidable foes.)

 If you're a software designer, Microsoft is a formidable opponent.
 Such an enemy is one you dread, or perhaps respect or are awed by, because of its power, size, or capabilities.
 If you have a formidable vocabulary, you have a lot of words to choose from: